viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 ```

 ## Docker logs error
-This is a cluster installed directly from the Rancher interface, and ssh-ing into that VM we can see etcd is run inside a docker container:
+This is a cluster installed directly from the Rancher interface, and by ssh-ing into that VM we can see etcd is running inside a docker container:

 ```
 $ docker ps | grep etcd